mudlabs/export-x/README.md

 * Optionally specify a new directory name for each export group.
   * `%n` maps to the __name__ of the _imported_ file.
   * `%i` maps to the __index__ of the _imported_ file, in the _files_ array.

+---

+#### NOTE
+ * If the export file names are not unique, the plugin will attempt to resolve this by _prepending_ `%i` to the conflicting file names.
+ * If the export directory name is not unique for each image group, all exported images will be exported to the same directory.